Martin Blake (clergyman): Rebuilds Barnstaple Vicarage

-During the Civil War he rebuilt "at his own great charge" the Vicarage House at Barnstaple, which survives today with 19th century additions and alterations, on the same site as the one built in 1311 by the Prior and Convent of Barnstaple Priory, at the entrance to the now demolished Priory.
+During the Civil War, Martin rebuilt "at his own great charge" the Vicarage House at Barnstaple, which survives today with 19th century additions and alterations, on the same site as the one built in 1311 by the Prior and Convent of Barnstaple Priory, at the entrance to the now demolished Priory.

 Paige bequest

 The will of Gilbert Paige (c.1595-1647) of Crock Street, Barnstaple, and Rookabeare House in the adjoining parish of Fremington, Devon, a merchant who was twice Mayor of Barnstaple in 1629 and 1641, dated 1640, bequeathed to his "kinsman Master Martin Blacke the summe of two and twentie shillings, the residue of all my goods and chattailes whatsoever not before given and bequeathed".

 Allows monuments

 Many of the surviving elaborate mural monuments in St Peter's Church, Barnstaple, were erected during Blake's tenure as vicar, for example those to Richard Ferris, Richard Beaple and Elizabeth Chichester (d.
 18 December 1628), a daughter of John II Chichester (d.1608) of Hall, Bishop's Tawton and wife of Richard Delbridge, Blake's brother-in-law.